swiftlang/swift-evolution/proposals/0000-refactor-metatypes-repurpose-t-dot-self-and-mirror.md

 ### Internal functions:

-These functions were used in the implementation above to calculate metatype related informations.
+These functions were used in the implementation above to calculate metatype related information.

 * `_size(of:)`, `_stride(of:)` and `_alignment(of:)` functions need some additional tweaking so they will work with any matatype stored in an instance of `Metatype<Any>` rather than a dynamic `<T>(of metatype: Metatype<T>)` variant, which is not suitable for calculations needed in `Mirror`.